parthp2804/SpicyWorld/README.md

   >resources folder has necessary js and css files

 You can see the [live](http://www.spicyworld.com.au) website from here.
-  >Note: the website is actually working , so kindly do not place an order.
+  >Note: the website is actually working , so kindly do not place an order for testing purpose.